Christian Lassen

-Christian Lassen (22 October 1800 – 8 May 1876) was a German orientalist and Indologist.
+Christian Lassen (22 October 1800 – 8 May 1876) was a Norwegian-born, German orientalist and Indologist.
 He was a professor of Old Indian language and literature at the University of Bonn.

 Biography

 He was born at Bergen, Norway where he attended Bergen Cathedral School.
 Having received an education at the University of Oslo, he moved to Germany and continued his studies at the University of Heidelberg and the University of Bonn where Lassen acquired a sound knowledge of Sanskrit.
 He spent three years in Paris and London, engaged in copying and collating manuscripts, and collecting materials for future research, especially with reference to Hindu drama and philosophy.
 During this period he published, jointly with Eugène Burnouf, his first work, Essai sur le Pâli (Paris, 1826).

 On his return to Bonn he studied Arabic, and took the degree of Ph.D., his dissertation discussing the Arabic notices of the geography of the Punjab (Commentario geographica historica de Pentapotamia Indica, Bonn, 1827).
 Soon after he was admitted Privatdozent, and in 1830 was appointed extraordinary and in 1840 ordinary professor of Old Indian language and literature.
 Lassen remained at the University of Bonn to the end of his life.
 Having been affected with almost total blindness for many years, by 1864 he was allowed to give up lecturing.

 He died at Bonn and was buried at Alter Friedhof.